claranet/terraform-azurerm-support/README.md

 # Azure - Claranet Support stack

 Azure Support stack for Claranet.
-It creates a subnet, a Network Security Group and a bastion instance.
+It creates a subnet, a Network Security Group and a bastion VM instance.

 ## Version compatibility